tyconsulting/CARML.Demo/modules/overlay/standardStorageAccount/README.md

 tags           | No       | Optional.
-Tags of the resource. skuName        | No       | The name of the SKU kind           | No       | Specifies the kind of storage systemAssignedIdentity | No       | Optional.
-Enables system assigned managed identity on the resource. managementPoliciesRules | No       | Optional.
+Tags of the resource. skuName        | No       | The name of the SKU kind           | No       | Specifies the kind of storage managementPoliciesRules | No       | Optional.
 The Storage Account ManagementPolicies Rules. cMKKeyVaultResourceId | Yes      | Required.
 The resource ID of a key vault to reference a customer managed key for encryption from. cMKUserAssignedIdentityName | No       | Required.
 Name of the User assigned identity to use when fetching the customer managed key.